 Why is this important?
 Making sure all your employees get the same information will help lead to greater focus and productivity.
 When employees know what’s expected of them, they’ll be better equipped to work efficiently as a team despite any language barriers, and they’ll have a greater understanding of what everyone within your company is trying to accomplish as a whole.

 Presenting the proper information in multiple languages can be tricky, however.
-Whether your company sells pizza or builds hospitals, every industry has its own specialized terminology that requires careful attention during the translation process.
+Whether your company sells pizza or builds bridges, every industry has its own specialized terminology that requires careful attention during the translation process.
 When it comes time to translate your employee handbook, you want to be confident that your German-speaking workers are getting the same information as Francophones and Spanish-speakers.

 Educate Your Workers to Increase Productivity

 Your company’s employee handbook should be a regular point of reference for all employees, from new recruits to seasoned veterans.
-Making sure the handbook stays up to date and properly translated will contribute to keeping your employees knowledgeable about their role within the company — and that of their coworkers.
+Making sure the handbook stays up-to-date and properly translated will contribute to keeping your employees knowledgeable about their role within the company — and that of their coworkers.

 Because a professionally translated handbook leads to workers who are better informed, they’re also more likely to be more confident in their work.
 Think back to the last time you started a new job.
 As you got more comfortable with the tasks you needed to perform, I’ll bet you did them faster and better.